CosmWasm/mesh-security-hackathon/docs/consumer/Converter.md

 local staking tokens.

 The first step is simply doing a price conversion.
 This is done via a [Price Feed](#price-feeds), which is defined on setup and can call into arbitrary logic depending on the chain.
+(For example, if we are sent 1000 JUNO, we convert to 1200 OSMO based on some price feed)

 The second step is to apply a discount.
-This discount reduced the value of the cross-stake to a value below what we would get from the pure currency conversion above.
+This discount reduces the value of the cross-stake to a value below what we would get from the pure currency conversion above.
 This has two purposes: the first is to provide a margin of error when the price deviates far from the TWAP, so the cross-stake is not overvalued above native staking; the second is to encourage local staking over remote staking.
-Loooking at the asset's historical volatility can provide a good estimate for the first step, as a floor for minimum discount.
+Looking at the asset's historical volatility can provide a good estimate for the first step, as a floor for minimum discount.
 Beyond that, consumer chain tokenomics and governance design is free to increase the discount as they feel beneficial.

 In this case, let's assume a discount of 40%.
 A user on the provider chain cross-stakes 100 PROV.
 We end up with a weight of